Ethereal-Organization/Omega-Threat-Archive/README.md

 > `ILOVEYOU` → `LoveLetter`
 >
 > We are continuing to upload and archive all material and will organize everything accordingly once the full dataset is available.
+>
+> Unfortunately, we will have to find another file host willing to host this archive due to not being able to commit big amounts of files.
+Until then, this project is put on hold.